Cultures by Country Badges

 _____1.* Do Level 3 requirements 1 & 2.

 _____2.* Look at the money from your selected country.
 What is it called?
-Is anyone on it?
+Who are the people and what are the symbols on it?
 Find out the exchange rate and see how much it would take to buy something in that country.
 Price out ten different items and compare them to how much they would cost in your country.

 Level 5: Do nine requirements including the two starred *